Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

 21. Vals

 Known for its thermal baths and striking mountain views, Vals is a hidden gem in the Swiss Alps.
-It is very much focused on the thermal baths that occur naturally there, and is also a great place to go hiking.
+It focuses on the thermal baths that occur naturally there, and is also a great place to go hiking.

-And with not that much else to do in the dead-end valley, it is also the perfect spot to unwind!
+And with little else to do in the dead-end valley, it is also the perfect spot to unwind!

 Many many thanks & regards for your contribution to travellers in exploring Swiss beauty 😍😍